cmur2/chef-aria2/README.md

 Use `recipe[aria2::default]` for simply installing the aria2 package.
 Use `recipe[aria2::daemon]` for additionally setting up and configuring an aria2c RPC-enabled daemon process.

+Note: Maybe you should known the [awesome aria2 webui](https://github.com/ziahamza/webui-aria2/).

 ## Requirements

 ### Platform